 All performances are held at The Colonial Theatre, 111 South Street, Pittsfield, MA 01201.
 Busses should drop off and pick up groups in the parking lot adjacent to the theater and not on South Street.
 This will ensure safety and will not block Northbound traffic on South Street.

 All seats are assigned according to the date of the reservation, and the age of the students, with any necessary accommodation for special needs.
 Younger students will receive priority seating to ensure safety.
 Actual tickets are not issued.
 The House Manager will greet your group and assign an usher to lead you to your assigned seats.
-The Colonial is handicapped accessible, but notice of special seating needs MUST be given in advance.
+The Colonial is equipped with accessible seating, but notice of special seating needs MUST be given in advance.
 We will make every effort to give your students comfortable and appropriate seating, but we cannot guarantee this unless you discuss your needs with us in advance.
 We will notify your group, if they are seated in the gallery, which is the third floor balcony.

 During winter months there is a possibility that a show may have to be cancelled or postponed due to weather.